eniewold/unchain-readthedocs/docs/source/login.rst

    When using Sign in with Ethereum; you don't need to enter your username.

 ======================
-Mobile App Login
+Mobile App Sign in
 ======================

-To access the mobile application, you will need to generate a mobile access code first.
-Please follow these steps:
+You are also able to sign in on the mobile app using your password, but the 'Sign in with Ethereum' is not available on mobile.
+You can also sign to the mobile app in using a one-time access code, as generated below:

 * Login on the web application using desktop browser,
 * Navigate to the 'Profile' page using the side menu,